CnAoKip/CrashIt/README.md

 CrashIt is a program that makes your Windows system crash.
 There has 32-bit command only and it's English (but Chinglish, you know)

-It can't doing everything except you will restart the PC sometimes.
+It can't do everything except you will restart the PC sometimes.
 It's safe.

 ## SYNOPSIS: